AI licences

 Workplace AI permissions

 On 1 May 2025, CLA added additional permissions to the CLA licences that are sold to businesses and many public sector organisations, which a number of members receive income from, to include the ability for organisations to use licensed works as ‘prompts’ when using certain Generative AI tools in the workplace.
+We have now received the first monies from these permissions and will be paying it to relevant members in September.

 The licences cover existing and increasingly commonplace activities in the workplace where individuals use the available technology to analyse and extract information from works, for example by summarising the key points within an academic journal article.
 These licences do not cover the use of works for training generative AI systems.